 How to get there: Walking distance from TST MTR Station and Chungking Mansion.
 Next to Tsim Sha Tsui Ferry Pier.

-The Clock Tower is a red brick and granite monument that is an important part of Hongkong’s history as a harbour city.
+The Clock Tower is a red brick and granite monument that is an important part of Hongkong’s history as a harbor city.
 Overlooking Victoria Harbour and the impressive city skyline of Hongkong, the TST Promenade is where you’ll find most of the tourists especially because of the Avenue of Stars.
 The most popular statue is of course of Bruce Lee.

 #HongKong 2/3: Avenue of Stars The avenue is one of the most popular scenic spots in Hong Kong.
 The walkway is along Tsim Sha Tsui waterfront and features the handprints and statues of celebrities that made HK the Hollywood of the East.
 In photo are the Kong Film Awards statuette and Victoria Harbour in the background.
 Another famous statue found in the walkway is that of Bruce Lee.
 Note that the Avenue of Stars is currently undergoing renovation and will open again by 2017/2018. #DiscoverHongkong